 Indiana’s dog bite laws, specifically Indiana Code § 15-20-1-3, state that a dog owner is liable for damages if the victim was acting peaceably and lawfully at the time of the attack.
 In cases where the victim was performing duties imposed by state or federal laws, the owner can be held liable regardless of the dog’s history.

 Understanding these laws can help you determine your eligibility to file a claim and the potential compensation you could receive.
 But it’s strongly recommended to consult with a local dog bite lawyer to understand your rights and the best options to pursue economic compensation.

 Once you have collected evidence, consulted with a lawyer, and have a solid understanding of your legal rights, it’s time to file your claim.
 Your lawyer will help you file the necessary documents within Indiana’s statute of limitations for personal injury cases, which is generally two years from the date of the injury.

-Thus, filing a dog bite claim can be a crucial step towards recovery, helping victims receive compensation for their injuries, pain and suffering, and lost wages.
+Thus, filing a dog bite claim can be a crucial step towards recovery, helping victims receive compensation for their premises liability injury, pain and suffering, and lost wages.

 We know that navigating the legal process can be challenging, especially if you’re recovering from serious injuries.
 But you don’t have to go through it alone.
 Our team at Christie Farrell Lee & Bell is here to provide expert legal guidance and support.